 In October, Cornbelly's is a pumpkin patch with weekly Trick-or-Treat Parades and Halloween-night celebrations.
 With candy cannons, pig races, costumed characters, and haunted houses at Insanity Point, there's tons of fun to be had at Cornbelly's.
 And if you miss Halloween, you can visit the day after Halloween and take part in the annual Pumpkin Smash, where pumpkins will be hammered, bowled, dropped, and even launched from a cannon.

-Guided by a professional storyteller, on this ghost tour, guests travel by bus or by walking to learn about the ghosts haunting Salt Lake City With different types of tours that will take you through the cemetery or down historic Whiskey Street, you'll be entertained with ghost stories and can also learn a little history about Salt Lake City.
-Ghost tours are also offfered in the nearby city of Ogden.
+Guided by a professional storyteller, on this ghost tour, guests travel by bus or by walking to learn about the ghosts haunting Salt Lake City.
+With different types of tours that will take you through the cemetery or down historic Whiskey Street, you'll be entertained with ghost stories and can also learn a little history about Salt Lake City.
+Ghost tours are also offered in the nearby city of Ogden, 40 minutes north of SLC.

 On the Heber Valley Pumpkin Train, families will love the costumed characters and pumpkin cookies while enjoying a scenic fall train ride.
 Your ticket even includes a pumpkin to take home!

-At the University of Utah's Red Butte Garden, kids can learn a lot about plants and nocturnal animals at the Halloween-themed Garden After Dark event.
+At the University of Utah's Red Butte Garden, kids can learn a lot about plants and nocturnal animals at the Halloween-themed Garden After Dark event October 17 to 19 and October 24 to 26, 2019.
 With dance performances, light displays, and storytime sessions, this is a fun event not to be missed.

-When you register for the Night of Running Dead Zombie 5k, you must choose undead or human.
-If you choose undead, you must dress up like a zombie and start the race 2 minutes after the humans begin their run, creating the effect of the zombies chasing humans.
+When you register for the Night of Running Dead Zombie 5K, you must choose undead or human.
+If you choose undead, you must dress up like a zombie for the October 3, 2019, race and start two minutes after the humans begin their run, creating the effect of the zombies chasing humans.
 Costumes are optional, but strongly encouraged.

 Why not combine some trick-or-treating fun with a trip to the zoo?
-At Hogle Zoo, the annual Boo at the Zoo is the perfect event for kids 12 and younger.
-They can come in costume and trick-or-treat at the candy booths throughout the zoo grounds.
+At Hogle Zoo, Boo at the Zoo is the perfect event for kids 12 and younger.
+They can come in costume and trick-or-treat at the candy booths throughout the zoo grounds on October 26, 2019.